 macOS Sierra, the next generation of Mac software, is now available as a public beta.

-Update October 19, 2016: Apple has just released macOS Sierra 10.12.1 public beta 5 for members of the Beta Software Program.
+Update January 12, 2017: Apple has just released macOS Sierra 10.12.3 public beta 4 for members of the Beta Software Program.
 If you already have the macOS Sierra public beta installed, head to Mac App Store > Updates and download away.
-If you've been waiting for beta 5 to get in on the macOS 10.12.1 public beta, keep reading and we'll walk you through the set up!
+If you've been waiting for beta 4 to get started with macOS 10.12.3, keep reading and we'll walk you through the set up!